lawrennd/old_talks/_data-science/includes/privacy-loss-of-control.md

 ### Marginalization

 * Credit scoring, insurance, medical treatment
-* What if certain sectors of society are under-represented in our aanalysis?
+* What if certain sectors of society are under-represented in our analysis?
 * What if Silicon Valley develops everything for us?

 ### Digital Revolution and Inequality?